Accommodation tips

 for bikes, or are cheap "formula hotels" which don't seem very pleasant

 according to reviews.
-But getting in on a late ferry, I would suggest
+But getting in on a late ferry, the Ibis Styles

 Back to start page